 Only a day after the Medium pivot, MEL Magazine announced that it was shutting down.
 Founded in 2015 by Dollar Shave Club—and, coincidentally, hosted on Medium until it transitioned to its own website in 2018—MEL is a men’s magazine for the internet age with some genuinely great writing, despite it being owned by a company that sends men’s razors through the mail.
 The fact that MEL never ran advertising, for its owner or other brands, and, up until very recently, never charged anything, meant that its existence, tucked away under the marketing budget for a multi-billion dollar company, was always tenuous.
 While shocking, MEL's demise is not surprising.

-These two stories come in the middle of a firestorm around Substack, the newsletter platform where Night Water, among many other newsletters, are hosted.
+These two stories come in the middle of a firestorm around Substack, the newsletter platform where Night Water, among many other newsletters, is hosted.
 Launched in 2018, Substack is a simple and elegant way for writers to start email-based publications and charge for them.
 Many people see Substack as the future of media, a way for writers to build their own businesses and make more money from their writing than they could from freelancing or even a full-time gig (which are fast disappearing; see above).

 Like many platforms, Substack hosts a wide variety of individuals, many of whom disagree with each other, and some of which are racist and/or transphobic assholes.
 Jude Ellison Sady Doyle has a good breakdown of some of the worst folks, but in short, “[Substack has] become the preferred platform for men who can’t work in diverse environments without getting calls from HR."
 Substack also hosts people like Jesse Singal, who has come under fire multiple times for transphobic stories, and Graham Lineham, who has already been banned from Twitter for transphobic tweets.